 8.8

 PrivateVPN has a small server network, but it gives you a nice mix of locations worldwide.
 The connections are reliable too.
-I only had a few issues when I used the L2TP protocol, which wouldn’t let me connect to Sao Paulo or Los Angeles.
-But it’s not a protocol I recommend since it’s slower and less secure than OpenVPN.
+I only had a few issues when I used the L2TP protocol, which wouldn’t let me connect to Paris or Manchester.
+That’s too bad because it’s by far the fastest protocol PrivateVPN offers.

 Most of PrivateVPN’s servers are rented.
-The vast majority of VPNs rent servers as it costs much more for them to own their infrastructure.
+The vast majority of VPNs rent servers, as it costs significantly more for them to own their own infrastructure.
 As long as a VPN has a solid no-logs policy, this shouldn’t create any privacy issues.
-But it does give me added peace of mind when a VPN cuts out this middleman.
+However, it does give me added peace of mind when a VPN eliminates this middleman.
 I reached out through PrivateVPN’s live chat and found that it owns some of its servers.

 I do hope that PrivateVPN upgrades to RAM-based servers eventually.
 These servers delete all the information on them each time they reboot for added privacy.
 But I understand that PrivateVPN is a smaller service, so it can’t compete with the massive networks and advanced technology of its largest competitors.
 The number of locations should be enough for most people.
 But you can find VPNs with many more locations, especially in Africa, South America, or the Middle East.